 Pianos can be electric or acoustic.
 Acoustic pianos can be either grand pianos (ranging in size from five to nine feet long) or upright, which is about two feet long (but with the same size keyboard).
 Like a harp, a grand piano is as much a visual as a musical element, adding an elegant look to your event.
 However, piano movers are very expensive, so make sure your venue already has a grand piano in good condition which has been tuned within the past week.

-If they venue offers a digital piano, give the make and model number to your pianist and make sure they are happy playing it.
+If the venue offers a digital piano, give the make and model number to your pianist and make sure they are happy to play it.

-Which parts of the wedding ceremony can the piano play at?
+Which parts of the wedding ceremony can a pianist play at?

-The musician will usually play at the following parts of the ceremony: seating of the guests, bridal procession, signing of the registry, and the walk out.
+Pianists for wedding ceremonies will usually play at the following parts of the ceremony: seating of the guests, bridal procession, signing of the registry, and the walkout.
+You can also find church pianists for hire but first check with your church to see if the church organist might be able to handle your requirements.

-Can the pianist play at the reception as well as the ceremony?
+Can the pianist play at the wedding reception as well as the ceremony?

 Absolutely!
+Pianists for wedding receptions usually follow on directly from the ceremony.
 However, if the reception is in a different venue from the ceremony and the pianist is bringing an instrument, make sure they have enough time to move the piano.

 How much space does a pianist need?